-To celebrate our upcoming Women in Tech Dublin and European Women in Tech conferences, we’re delving into the work and lives of 7 incredible women who made history with their contributions to the world of technology.
+To celebrate our upcoming Women in Tech Scotland, Women of Silicon Valley, and Women of Silicon Roundabout conferences, we’re delving into the work and lives of 7 incredible women who made history with their contributions to the world of technology.

 Ada Lovelace (10th December 1815 – 27th November 1852)